CAPS offers specialized services in the following areas:

 UCLA Health Medical Stabilization Program for Disordered Eating, UCLA Santa Monica Hospital

 UCLA Law and CAPS are collaborating to increase access to care for law students through an on-site satellite clinic that will be housed in the Office for Student Affairs and Law Library.
-Services will include scheduled and drop-in brief screen sessions along with limited follow up services in certain instances.
+Services will include scheduled and drop-in sessions along with limited follow up services in certain instances.
 Please note that students are not required to have UC SHIP insurance in order to take advantage of these services.

 CAPS @ UCLA Law Satellite Clinic Hours: Monday - Wednesday, 10:00 AM - 1:00 PM